samelogic/element-selector/README.md

 2. Navigate to `chrome://extensions` in your Chrome browser.
 3. Enable "Developer Mode".
 4. Click on "Load Unpacked" and select the cloned repository.
-5. The extension should now appear in your Chrome extension bar!
+5. The extension should now appear in your Chrome extension bar.

 ## Usage